Chia-KaiYang/D3-alpscarf/README.md

 If you use Alpscarf in your research, we would appreciate if you can insert the following citation

 > Chia-Kai Yang and Chat Wacharamanotham.
 2018.
 Alpscarf: Augmenting Scarf Plots for Exploring Temporal Gaze Patterns.
-In Extended Abstracts of the 2018 CHI Conference on Human Factors in Computing Systems (CHI EA '18).
-ACM, New York, NY, USA, Paper LBW503, 6 pages.
-DOI: https://doi.org/10.1145/3170427.3188490
+In Extended Abstracts of the 2018 CHI Conference on Human Factors in Computing Systems (CHI EA ’18).
+Association for Computing Machinery, New York, NY, USA, 1–6.
+DOI:https://doi.org/10.1145/3170427.3188490

 In bibtex: